 The inner ditch is around 1.5m deep, while the outer ditch is around 2.0m to 3.0m deep.
 They protect the north and east side of the site, with the south and west site defended by naturally-sloping ground.

-Bruce confiscated the Comyn lands and gave them to his son-in-law, Walter Stewart.
+Bruce gave the confiscated Comyn lands of Kilbride to his son-in-law, Walter Stewart.
 In 1382 the former Comyn estates were granted to the Lindsay family by King Robert II, in recognition of the help of the Lindsays in the murder of John Comyn.

 Archaeological investigations suggest that the castle was destroyed in either the late 14th or early 15th century.
 This ties in with when the Lindsay family took over the estates, and may suggest that they started work on a new building at nearby Mains Castle around this time, robbing stone from Comyn’s Castle.

 Only the mound and parts of the ditches are now visible, the north side of the outer ditch having been filled in.

 Kilbrid; Laigh Mains; Laigh Mains Motte; Motte of Kilbride